 State Environmental Review Process

-Due to the magnitude of this project, we are required by the State of North Carolina to undergo an environmental review process to analyze potential alternatives and their impact on the human environment.
-This process results in Draft and Final Environmental Impact Statements (EIS) that document the details of the analysis.
-The Final EIS will be reviewed by the Environmental Management Commission (EMC) alongside the petition for an Interbasin Transfer Permit to help determine whether to approve, approve with conditions, or deny the request.
+Due to the magnitude of this project, we were required by the State of North Carolina to undergo an environmental review process to analyze potential alternatives and their impact on the human environment.
+This process resulted in Draft and Final Environmental Impact Statements (EIS) that documented the details of the analysis.
+The Final EIS was reviewed by the Environmental Management Commission (EMC) alongside the petition for an Interbasin Transfer Permit to help determine whether to approve, approve with conditions, or deny the request.
+The EMC approved the request and issued an IBT Permit to Union County in May of 2017.

 What does the EIS analyze?